Jackson Goldstone catches massive air during Red Bull Hardline practice at Maydena Bike Park, Australia, in 2026.

 03

-Szymon Godziek rides during practice at Red Bull Hardline in Maydena Bike Park, Australia on February 6, 2025.
+Aaron Gwin carves a daring turn during Red Bull Hardline practice in Maydena Bike Park, Australia, February 2026.

 04

-While we wait for the main event, have a look at the early images we're getting back from our on-site photographers during the practice sessions at the epic Maydena Bike Park.
+While we wait for the main event, have a look at the early images we've had back from our on-site photographers during the practice sessions at Maydena Bike Park.

-Don't forget: Red Bull Hardline Tasmania 2025 will be on Red Bull TV at 2pm AEST (3am UTC / 4am CET) on Saturday, February 8.
-Set an alarm!
+Red Bull Hardline Tasmania 2026 will be available live on Red Bull TV at 2pm AEST (3am UTC / 4am CET) on Sunday, February 8, or in the player above.
+Bit of an early start for you?
+Set an alarm - it'll be worth it!

 Part of this story